techlore/go-incognito/README.md

   <img src="https://techlore.tech/assets/images/course-logo.png" width="250" height="250">
 </p>

 Go Incognito is a video-based course teaching users of varying experience levels about privacy, security, and anonymity.
 It’s part of the Techlore mission to educate users and provide them with not only a tutorial for improving their data habits, but to transform their way of thinking about why, where, when, and how to treat their personal information.
 Go Incognito is available free to watch, is shareable to the public through a Creative Commons license, and will one day include a premium version for users who want perks and to support our cause.
-It’s been in production since May, 2018, and is still in the process of being released.
+It’s been in production since May, 2018, and the free version has been released.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.